A consensus has developed that many of Kenya’s smallholder productIvIty problems can be traced to poor soIl qualIty and crop nutrItIon

 This phenomenon puts smallholder farmers and extension agents at a particular disadvantage because most do not have the expertise or resources to assess how soil health is affecting the productivity of their crops, the quality of their fodder and the well-being of their livestock.

-To address these issues, iSDA launched its first pilot project in Kenya this August, in collaboration with AgroCares.
-The purpose of the pilot is to help some 25,000 farmers gain much-needed understanding of the nutritional content of their soils, crops and livestock feed.
-Information will be gathered across five counties with the aid of a portable digital scanner, supported by smartphone technology and analysis of this information using big data techniques.
+To address these issues, iSDA has launched its first pilot project in Kenya, in collaboration with Sucastainability and AgroCares.
+The purpose of the pilot is to help some 25,000 coffee farmers gain much-needed understanding of the nutritional content of their soils, and increase both yield and farm profitability.
+Information will be gathered across five counties with the aid of a portable digital scanner, supported by smartphone technology and analysis of this information using advanced data analytics techniques.

-iSDA has appointed a Project Manager (PM) with responsibility for project oversight.
-The PM is supported by other members of the iSDA team, including soil scientists at the World Agroforestry Centre, along with iSDA’s Data Scientist and Agribusiness Advisor.
+iSDA’s project manager is supported by other members of the iSDA team, including soil scientists at the World Agroforestry Centre, along with iSDA’s data scientist and agribusiness advisor.

 In order to build an effective understanding of the pilot service offering, marketing materials of various kinds have been developed for use in the field.
-Some of these will highlight the importance of soil testing, and where to find and request soil testing services. iSDA has also supervised the production of a short dramatic video aimed at helping farmers appreciate the importance of soil testing and the adoption of recommendations.
+Some of these will highlight the importance of soil testing, and where to find and request soil testing services. iSDA has also produced a short dramatic video aimed at helping farmers appreciate the importance of soil testing and the adoption of recommendations.

 A back-end application has been developed to allow partners to design and deploy rapid digital surveys without the need for technical expertise or infrastructure.
-The application has been uploaded onto smart mobile phones and tablets and will be used to geo-tag VEAs, farmers and input dealers participating in the project.
+The application has been uploaded onto smart mobile phones and tablets and will be used to geo-tag Village Enterprise Advisors (VEAs), farmers and input dealers participating in the project.

 These tools will be used to create a baseline study to benchmark yields and inputs.
 A reward system will be used to capture information on the best performing VEAs based on agreed indicators.
 Productivity gains will capture the increase in yields per acre resulting from the application of recommendations made by the spectral analysis device.